FAQ (Frequently Asked Questions)

 Do they work?

-They kept Step Forward Company in business for over 37 years.
+They kept Step Forward Company in business for nearly 50 years.
 Many of these arches are sold through medical professionals (chiropractors, therapists, orthopaedics and sports medicine doctors).
 Yes, they DO work!

 Have Clinical Trials Been Done To Prove They Work?